MJH1000/Socrates/README.md

 # Socrates
-Socrates is a webgui for llama.cpp
+Socrates is an AI chat webgui for llama.cpp